Ghalnas/DJS-chain/README.md

 standard Node.js modules: `http`, `url` and `fs`.
 This keeps code minimal, simple and disembarrassed of useless features.

-## Files for servers
+## Files required for servers

 `dbobject` is a tiny ORM (Object Relational Mapping) converting rows of SQL tables into Javascript objects.
-Modifying the Javascript object runs appropriate SQL commands to update the database.
+Conversely, modifying the Javascript object runs appropriate SQL commands to update the database.

 `webapi` is a tiny HTTP server that offers a REST API mapping HTTP requests into access to database objects.
 HTTP methods such as GET,